 Aali did find a facility on the TAS list that would only charge Cr 7,000 for the implant procedure.
 Checking out the facility, she found it was on Rhylanor prime, down-well.
 Looking into why their costs were so low, Aali found it was a smaller facility which couldn't charge for its name.
 They also had a larger "close proximity" population pool to draw patients from.
 So they had reduced expenses, considering the expenses of inhabiting space station compartment.
 As this was all about saving money, Aali looked into the costs of taking a shuttle down-well and found the round-trip would cost her a couple hundred credits.
 With all the data in hand, Aali decided to mull things over for a bit.

 Sighs On The Bridge When they returned to the berth, Aiden watched as Aali dragged Emkir off, continuing their conversation about cloning insurance.
 When he looked around, Aiden saw Sir Brian working in the open cargo bay of the ship.
 Heading into the berth lounge, he saw Ms. Vik buried in a ton of work with data pads and several terminals active.
-Having got there before he did, Aali was at another terminal though, for the moment, Emkir was elsewhere.
+After her chat with Emkir, Aali went to log into a terminal, and Emkir wandered to a separate terminal.
 Considering the time on his hands, Aiden decided to go to the ships bridge for some nav-training.
 But when he opened the access, the still lingering scent of lemon-vanilla that washed over him was the least of his concerns.
 After the multitudes had left the berth earlier, Sir Brian had seen his chance, and Aiden hadn't noticed the "missing presence" around the berth on his return from TAS.

-So as he opened the bridge iris valve, there was Sally the inflatable doll, "sitting" on the flight control panels, "not exactly" wearing a come hither negligee with a sign reading "Aiden!
+So, as he opened the bridge iris valve, there was Sally the inflatable doll, "sitting" on the flight control panels, "not exactly" wearing a come hither negligee with a sign reading "Aiden!
 Come to me Baby!" hung from her neck.
-Nodding to himself even before he could start planning an appropriate reaction, Aiden started to move the doll off the controls.
-As he delicately took hold and lifted her, Aiden found she was held in place by a dollop of some kind of gel that was likely sourced from the same shop Sally was.
+Shaking his head even before he could start planning an appropriate reaction, Aiden started to move the doll off the controls.
+Delicately taking hold and lifting her, Aiden found she was held in place by a dollop of some kind of gel that was likely sourced from the same shop Sally was.
 So, before anything else, Aiden cleaned up the command deck before he planned to then get rid of the doll.
 But as he opened the portal off the bridge into the lounge, he saw Brian sitting there, waiting in the semi-dark.
 As Brian saw Aiden, he hit a switch and the compartment was suddenly filled with the beat from a common sound playback used in porn vids.

 Dinner And More Decisions Nearing dinner time, Rol surprised Brian by emerging from his quarters to cook chow.
 He could only count four of the crew in the lounge, but knew Brian was in the cargo bay, so he cooked appropriately.
 As he started cooking, Rol chatted with Emkir about how they did in their run to the scout base and TAS.
 Emkir was happy to report they got the updated system information on the Pavabid system.
 As they discussed that, Emkir said the updated data showed Pavabid as an Imperial Client State, which surprised all those listening.
 As Rol was serving dinner, Brian wandered in sniffing the air and asking "What's for dinner?"
 Not missing a beat, Rol said, "Stuff" and Brian continued "Cool!
 Give me some!"